-Utkata konasana (oot-KAH-tuh cone-AHS-uh-nuh), also known as the goddess pose or fiery angle pose, is a pose to help you harness the forces of the Universe while stretching and toning your core.
+Utkata konasana (oot-KAH-tuh cone-AHS-uh-nuh), also known as the goddess pose or fiery angle pose, is a pose to help you harness the forces of the universe while stretching and toning your lower body.
 This pose helps each of us connect to our inherent inner goddess, finding a common space with this powerful feminine energy.

 Mudra: Chaturmukha Mudra